simonccc/puppet-agent-centos7-armv7l/README.md

 clone the repo and copy puppet labs to /opt in your container or whatever

-depending on your setup you may need to add a puppet entry to /etc/hosts

 You can find the source here https://github.com/puppetlabs/puppet-agent

 Someone else has had a shot here: https://blog.thewatertower.org/2018/12/26/puppet-agent-centos-7-and-raspberry-pi/